obniz/obniz/doc/websocket/switch.md

 #  <a name="switch">switch</a>

-the switch embed on obniz itself.
+the switch embed on obniz Board itself.
 If it's state is changed, notification will be fired.

 ##  request: <a name="-request-switch-get">get</a>